NicoHood/HoodLoader2/Readme.md

 * 176 bytes DPRAM (ram for USB endpoints, double bank possible)
 * 8 and 16 bit timer
 * 2 status LEDs (PD4 RX + PD5 TX)
-* 7 i/o pins with PCINT, SPI and PWM (3 pin SPI header + additional 4 pin header)
+* 7 usable i/o pins with PCINT, SPI and 1PWM (3 pin SPI header + additional 4 pin header)
 * HW Serial connected to Serial0 of the 328/2560
 * PD7 connected to RESET of the 328/2560
 * Not all pins are broken out (SS, INT, etc)